RedisBloom/RedisBloom/docs/CountMinSketch_Commands.md

 ### CMS.QUERY

-Returns count for item.
-Multiple items can be queried with one call.
+Returns the count for one or more items in a sketch.

 ```
 CMS.QUERY {key} {item ...}